 HL7 goes beyond providing consistent information transmission between popular frameworks.
 Instead, it unlocks new opportunities to explore revolutionary software solutions.

-It empowers healthcare organizations and other industries to adapt to state-of-the-art and efficient tech solutions.
+It empowers healthcare facilities and other industries to adapt to state-of-the-art and efficient tech solutions.

 Provides a Cost-Effective Solution